open-component-model/ocm-spec/doc/01-model/07-extensions.md

 - artifact access information, which might be changed during transport steps.
 - static information describing the features and artifacts of a component version.

-The digest of a component descriptor is calculated on a normalized form of the elements of the component descriptor.
+The digest of a component descriptor is calculated on a normalized form of its elements.
 The normalized form contains only the signature relevant information, everything else gets removed during the normalization process.
 The resulting string is the source for calculating the digest.
 This digest is then finally signed (and verified).

-A normalized component descriptor is a subset of its elements containing only the properties relevant for signing:
+A normalized component descriptor is a subset of its elements containing only the properties relevant for signing.

-- based on JSON
-- map serializes as alphanumerically ordered list of fields (to define unique order)
-- field is map with two keys 'name', 'value'

 Like for signature algorithms, the model offers the possibility to work with different normalization algorithms and formats.